 Ganesh Chaturthi is a Hindu festival to celebrate the birthday of the Lord of wisdom and prosperity – Lord Ganesha.
 It falls on the fourth day of the Moon’s bright half in the Lunar month of Bhardeapada.
-The celebrations continue for the next ten days.
+This year it falls on 29th August 2014.
+The Ganesha Utsav celebrations continue for ten days.
 However, some devotees celebrate this festival for one, three, five, seven and even twenty-one days.
 Ganesha Chathurthi is one of the most important festivals of Hindu culture.
 People worship Lord Ganesha and seek His divine blessings to fulfil their desires and to get rid of the problems in their lives.
 Many believe “Kalou Vinayaka Chandi” – It means that in Kaliyug, you get blessings very quickly, if you worship Lord Ganesha and Goddess Chandi.

 Chant this mantra to Lord Ganesha to seek His divine blessings -